simonbromberg/googlefitbit/README.md

 3. Find your project's key by clicking on the 'Fitbit' menu inside your spreadsheet and clicking 'Setup'.
 A popup window may appear asking you to Authorize your application.
 Click 'Continue', sign into / select the Google account you want to authorize the application on (doesn't really matter which account, this has nothing to do with your Fitbit account).
 Then it will show you the permissions the application is requesting, click 'Allow'.
 Then the 'Setup Fitbit Download' panel should appear.
 Copy the text adjacent to 'Project Key' in the popup.
 You will need that in subsequent steps.

 4. Go to https://dev.fitbit.com/apps and log in.
 If you haven't already, register a new app by clicking at the top right.
- - For OAuth 2.0 Application Type select 'Server' [Fitbit now has a 'Personal' option here, further investigation pending].
+ - For OAuth 2.0 Application Type select 'Server' [Fitbit now has a 'Personal' option here which will give you access to intraday data but will only allow you to authorize a single personal account; [more info here](https://community.fitbit.com/t5/Web-API/Intraday-data-now-immediately-available-to-personal-apps/td-p/1014524 "Fitbit community forum")].
  - Default access type Read only.
  - Other fields at top: Application Name, Description, Application Website, Organization, Organization Website put whatever you want, just need to put something.